e271828e/Flight.jl/docs/notes/design/framework_spec.md

 the orphan case: a read-only widget whose claiming device's task has died renders the fact in its provenance — "claimed by `T16000M` — task dead", the heartbeat surfaced in place ([§12.2][s12-2]).
-What it displays beside that fact is the ordinary snapshot value, the orphaned slot's last drained level: an orphan widget is a read-only rendering like any other, never a blanked one.
-An orphaned slot is therefore visible where the user is looking, not only in the status panel.
+What it displays beside that fact is the ordinary snapshot value, the orphaned root input's last drained level: an orphan widget is a read-only rendering like any other, never a blanked one.
+An orphaned root input is therefore visible where the user is looking, not only in the status panel.

 The panel-authoring calling convention — what the drawing context carries, how widgets name their component's ports, how an assembly's panel composes its children's — is deferred to migration ([§16][s16]), where it is co-designed against the GUI library.
-Its constraints are fixed here: panels name their own ports by face-name string; resolution to root slots and the liveness verdict are baked at run start, never performed at render; liveness and peek arrive through the framework-supplied context, never by reaching into the loop; and assembly panels compose children by path.
+Its constraints are fixed here: panels name their own ports by face-name string; resolution to root inputs and the liveness verdict are baked at run start, never performed at render; liveness and peek arrive through the framework-supplied context, never by reaching into the loop; and assembly panels compose children by path.